ices-taf/doc/planning/Definition_of_done.md

 - [ ] defining the logic
 - [ ] write code
 - [ ] write / update documentation for feature
-- [ ] Update other linking documentation
+- [ ] update other linking documentation
 - [ ] update application level documentation (could be an application readme or main package help).
 - [ ] update change log (NEWS file) corresponding to a version number and date.
 - [ ] update version number and date in metadata (DESCRIPTION in R packages).